ThomasKaiser/sbc-bench/results/ARMv8-Crypto-Extensions.md

   * Cortex-A53/A55: ~467, A53/A55 running at 1000 MHz will produce an ~467000k aes-256-cbc score (or ~935000k at 2000 MHz)
   * Cortex-A72/A73/A76: ~570, A72/A73/A76 running at 1000 MHz will produce an ~570000k aes-256-cbc score (or ~1140000k at 2000 MHz)

 Amazon's Graviton/Graviton2 ARM CPUs score identical to A72/A73/A76 and the custom FTC663 core inside the [Feiteng D2000 CPU](https://en.wikipedia.org/wiki/FeiTeng_(processor)#Future_processors) performs identical to an A57.
 NVidia's Carmel core performs marginally better than Cortex-A57 (~374, the Jetson Xavier NX numbers below).
+Qualcomm's Kryo 4XX Silver cores are based on A55 and perform exactly the same here.

 ### Implications